Ronald Acuña Jr. Player Props: Braves vs. Guardians

 Guardians Pitching Rankings

-- The Guardians give up the fourth-fewest home runs in baseball (84 total, one per game).
+- Guardians pitchers combine to allow the third-fewest home runs in baseball (86 total, 1.0 per game).

 © 2023 Data Skrive.
 All rights reserved.